Chaklader/landmark-classification-cnn/NOTES.md

 model = timm.create_model("convnext_small", pretrained=True, num_classes=n_classes)
 ```

-The library already builds a head for you, so you do not need to build one explicitly.

 We can now choose to freeze some or all the layers except the last one, depending on the size of our dataset and its
 characteristics, and apply the techniques we discussed before.
 Note that you do not need to know the details of the
 architecture to be able to make a new head for it, as timm does that for you.

-Question 1 of 2:
-Consider the following scenario: you have a dataset of around 5000 labeled images of dogs, and you want to classify the
+### Q#1: Consider the following scenario: you have a dataset of around 5000 labeled images of dogs, and you want to classify

-different breeds.
+the different breeds.
 What is the best strategy to build a model for this dataset?

 Answer: Select a pre-made architecture and start from the weights that have been obtained after training it on ImageNet,
 then fine-tune the classification head.